infinum/eightshift-docs/website/forms/php/global-variables/geolocation.md

 ### ES_GEOLOCATION_PHAR_PATH

-This variable will define geolocation phar path on your server.
-This is useful if you want to use your own geolocation phar database file.
+Geolocation `.phar` file path on your server.
+Useful if you want to provide the geolocation service yourself.

 ```php
 define('ES_GEOLOCATION_PHAR_PATH', '</path/to/geoip.phar>');